centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-eclipse-mosquitto-mqtt.md

 ## Prerequisites

 The **Eclipse Mosquitto MQTT** monitoring connector needs network access to the **Eclipse Mosquitto MQTT** instance.
-If the **Eclipse Mosquitto MQTT** server is configured to use SSL, make sure the connector is able to validate the server's certificate.
+If the **Eclipse Mosquitto MQTT** server is configured to use SSL, make sure the server's certificate is recognized by the poller, or that the certification authority's certificate is present on it.
+Otherwise, the host will have to monitor without controlling the certificate's legitimacy.
-If the **Eclipse Mosquitto MQTT** server is configured to use authentication, make sure the connector is able to authenticate.
+If the **Eclipse Mosquitto MQTT** server is configured to use authentication, make your have a read-only account.

 ## Installing the monitoring connector